 - Engage in hobbies and social events

 How to Approach a High-Functioning Alcoholic

-The reality is that even someone who falls under the category of a high-functioning alcoholic is still just that: an alcoholic.
+The reality is that someone who falls under the category of a high-functioning alcoholic is still just that: an alcoholic.
 They require and deserve professional treatment for their addiction.
-If you believe someone you care about needs help with their substance use disorder, there are tips for talking to them.
+If you believe someone needs help with their substance use disorder, there are tips for talking to them.

 Choose a time when the person has not been drinking.
 Ask them if they are familiar with how to tell if someone is a high-functioning alcoholic.
 They may not be familiar with the term.
 It can be eye-opening for them to realize that despite the areas in their life that feel in control, they may still require help to become sober.

 Let your loved one know that you are willing to support their effort to seek help and get better.
 Emphasize that millions of people experience a substance use disorder and they are not alone.
 Help them recognize that feeling shame about their situation is neither necessary nor productive.
 They deserve help as much as anyone else who has developed an illness.